Colin Defries

 Colin Defries (1884–1963) was an English racing driver and pilot who made his first powered aeroplane flight over Australia on 9 December 1909.
 He piloted a Wright Model A airplane approximately 100 yards (91 m), although the flight was not officially recognised.
 Defries managed to fly at height of about 15 ft (5 m) at a speed of about 36 mph.
 He then lost control and crashed, that led to the opinion that no controlled flight was achieved.
 With the Aerial League and a newspaper denying that the flight had occurred at all, Defries made a second attempt on 18 December.
 Finally, his mechanic, R. C. Banks, made an attempt of his own on 1 March 1910, and crashed the plane again.

 Wing Commander Harry Cobby wrote in Aircraft in March 1938 that "the first aeroplane flight in the Southern Hemisphere was made in 1909 by Mr Colin Defries, a Londoner, at Victoria Park Racecourse, Sydney, in a Wilbur Wright aeroplane".
 Colin Defries was a trained pilot, having learnt to fly in Cannes, France.
 By modern standards his flight time was minimal, but in 1909 he had enough experience to become an instructor.
 He took it off, maintained straight and level flight, albeit briefly, and landed safely, on his first flight.
 His crash landing on his second flight demonstrated what a momentary lack of attention could cause while flying a Wright Model A.

-Despite rival claims for aviators Fred Custance and Harry Houdini, whose historic flight was in fact certified by the Aerial League of Australia as the first, it is claimed by some Australian historians and the Aviation Historical Society of Australia that the definition of flight established by the Gorell Committee on behalf of the Aero Club of Great Britain dictates the acceptance of a flight or its rejection, giving Colin Defries credit as the first to make an aeroplane flight.
+Despite rival claims for aviators Fred Custance and Harry Houdini, whose historic flight which demonstrated turns and cirucits and was in fact certified by the Aerial League of Australia as the first, it is claimed by some Australian historians that the definition of flight established by the Gorell Committee on behalf of the Aero Club of Great Britain dictates the acceptance of a flight or its rejection, therefore giving Colin Defries credit as the first to make an aeroplane flight.